The xMatters Agent and Integration Agent

 Furthermore, given that it was originally designed for use with our on-premise offering, the Integration Agent suffers from a couple of drawbacks:

 - Initial configuration can be relatively complex, and may require a different approach than the latest and greatest integrations built using the Integration Builder.

 - Any subsequent modification to Integration Agent-based integrations or the configuration itself requires the developer or system admin to log into the host machine to make changes.

 - The Integration Agent communicates by polling at regular intervals to forward any inbound integration requests to xMatters, and to check for outbound integration requests waiting to be executed on the Integration Agent.

-Keep these limitations in mind, and the fact that it will eventually be replaced entirely by the xMatters Agent, if you decide to use the Integration Agent.
+Keep these limitations in mind, and the fact that the Integration Agent will eventually be replaced entirely by the xMatters Agent, if you decide to use it.